searleser97/cpbooster/README.md

 - Automatically clone sample testcases files into an specific directory
 - Create source files from a template
+  - `cpb create b.py` creates single file with corresponding template loaded based on file extension
+  - `cpb create {a..n}.cpp` creates multiple consecutive files from "a.cpp" to "n.cpp"
+  - `cpb create {a...n}.cpp` same as previous command (Basically any amount of dots greater or equal to 2 works)
+  - `cpb create {a-n}.cpp` same as previous command (Single dash also works)
 - Test your code against sample testcases quickly.
+  - `cpb test mycode.cpp` test your program against all available test cases
+  - `cpb test mycode.cpp --testId 1` test your program against the test case with the given id.

   Supported results:
   - AC (Accepted)
   - WA (Wrong Answer)